nkrishnanpdx/coding4fun/Notes/InterviewNotes.md

 - Minimum Spanning Tree: Use Prim’s or Kruskal’s algorithm to find the minimum spanning tree of a graph.

 Key Tips:
--Practice LeetCode and HackerRank: These platforms provide a large number of coding problems similar to those asked in MAANG interviews.
+-    Practice LeetCode and HackerRank: These platforms provide a large number of coding problems similar to those asked in MAANG interviews.
--Time and Space Complexity: For every solution, ensure you understand its time and space complexity.
+-    Time and Space Complexity: For every solution, ensure you understand its time and space complexity.
--Mock Interviews: Practice mock interviews with friends or on platforms like Pramp or Interviewing.io.
+-    Mock Interviews: Practice mock interviews with friends or on platforms like Pramp or Interviewing.io.
--Behavioral Questions: Don't forget to prepare for behavioral interviews.
+-    Behavioral Questions: Don't forget to prepare for behavioral interviews.
 Companies like Google emphasize cultural fit and problem-solving approaches.